rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/cloud-providers/azure/_index.md

 - Single tenant accounts (i.e. accounts with no subscriptions).
 - Multi-subscription accounts.

-To set up the Azure cloud provider, the following credentials need to be configured:
+To set up the Azure cloud provider following credentials need to be configured:

 1. [Set up the Azure Tenant ID](#1-set-up-the-azure-tenant-id)
 2. [Set up the Azure Client ID and Azure Client Secret](#2-set-up-the-azure-client-id-and-azure-client-secret)